 I can’t say I’m particularly biased towards them, but my experience shows that they’re objectively good.

-If you plan on having a shallow tank, with plants that require high light, then this LED might be your best bet.
+Anyway, if you plan on having a shallow tank, with a lot of plants that require high light, then this LED might be your best bet.

 By “shallow” I mean a tank that’s under 12″ deep.